simonoxen/plastimatch/doc/sphinx/getting_started.rst

 You need to install the driver and toolkit, but the SDK is not needed.

 Please note that CUDA is constantly evolving in order to provide new high performance computing features.
-Because Plastimatch tends to utilize new features as they become available, your CUDA drivers and toolkit need to be relatively current.
 The following table will help you with selecting the correct CUDA version to install/upgrade::

-  CUDA 2.1              Not supported
-  CUDA 2.2              Not supported
-  CUDA 2.3              Not supported
+  CUDA 2.X              Not supported
   CUDA 3.0              Recommended
   CUDA 3.1              Recommended
+  CUDA 3.2              Recommended
+  CUDA 4.0              Not supported

 Download CUDA from here: